-- Bake the cookies for approximately 14 minutes on the middle rack of the oven, or until golden brown and almost set in the center.
-Cool the cookies on the cookie sheets for about 8 minutes at room temperature.
+- Bake the cookies for approximately 11 minutes on the middle rack of the oven, or until brown and crisp on the outside (the middle should look underdone).
+Let the cookies sit on the cookie sheets for about 8 minutes at room temperature.
 Use a metal spatula to carefully transfer them to a cooling rack.

 - Sprinkle with flaky sea salt.
 Eat warm or cool completely.